ahmed1/smart-door-facial-recognition/README.md

 #### S3
 1. Created b1-visitor-vault to store unstructured data
-2. Could add more security to this bucket and add to IAC
+2. Could add as IAC

 #### DynamoDB

 ##### Visitors

+* Visitors table includes `face_id`, `name`, `phoneNumber`, `photos` list

 ##### Pascodes

-* TTL -- passcodes only valid for 5 minutes.
+* TTL -- passcodes only valid for 5 minutes

-###
+  * Note: this may not be instant in dynamodb
+* Only valid for user one time, then they are deleted

+##### Note: Once a new User is authenticated, the simulator will automatically train on their image so they are authenticated automatically in the future.